 Thought leadership content originates from the Subject-Matter Expert’s unique experience, perspective, and knowledge.
 In contrast, the writer doesn’t need to have the experience for regular content but can draw from other people’s experience and research.

 Some thought leadership content examples are this piece by Nathan Barry, Founder of Convertkit, this content by Dharmesh Shah, Co-Founder of Hubspot, and Leo Wildrich, Co-Founder of Buffer’s article.
 These content examples have one thing in common: they are all unique to the writer.

-The image below captures the differentiating factor between a thought leadership and run of the mill content:
+The image below captures the differentiating factor between thought leadership and run-of-the-mill content:

-Thought leadership content is distinct, a product of deep thinking, and it stands out in a sea of overcrowded content because it brings something new to the reader.
+A thought leadership article is distinct, a product of deep thinking, and stands out because it brings something new to the reader.

 Bear this in mind as there are no two ways about it.

 Good thought leadership content must be of excellent quality and have a compelling point of view while solving the reader’s problem(s).